 French seams are an elegant seam finish done on a regular sewing machine.
 Learn how to sew a French seam with these instructions.

 Hey y’all, today I’m going to be sharing how to sew French seams.
 I’ve got step by step French seam tutorial video and photos in this post.
 You can do this with your regular sewing machine to finish raw edges and prevent fraying.
 A French seam may take a little time, but it’s simple and elegant.
-I’ve used French seams on things like this peasant top and this silk t-shirt.
+I’ve used French seams on things like this peasant top and this pillowcase project.

 Why Should You Finish Your Seams?